mccoderpy/discord.py-message-components/docs/api.rst

 .. function:: on_application_command_error(command, interaction, exception)

-    The default error handler when an exception was raised while invoking an :ref:`application-command <./Interactions/>`.
+    The default error handler when an exception was raised while invoking an `application-command <./Interactions/>`_ .

     .. note::
         This includes when a :meth:`~ext.commands.check` fails